Emulation of the First Hardware Device Used For Level-Independent Shaping of Envelopes

 In co-producing and mixing The Prodigy’s powerfully aggressive new album, The Day Is My Enemy, Neil Mclellan adds another international hit to his star-studded resume.
 Here, he shares his thoughts on crafting with compression, hardware/software comparisons, and what it takes to be the “cream”… Read More

 In the world of dance music, few have amassed as stellar a resume as Armin van Buuren.
-Here, he details how UAD plug-ins help him to entrance audiences night after night.
+Here, he details how UAD plug-ins help him to entrance audiences.
 Read More

 Ben Lindell details his mix with UAD plug-ins for Amanda Brown's debut single, "Fly Away," off of the EMW charity album, Shuffle.
 Read More